-The proposed framework applies to new residential development that occurs as a result to planning controls or rezoning within the Special Contributions Area (SCA).
+The framework applies to new residential development that occurs as a result to planning controls or rezoning within the Special Contributions Area (SCA).

-The SCA covers all three phases of Council's Structure Plan, meaning that \$37.3 million in SIC funding is the total revenue to be collected across this broader precinct area.
-SIC contributions will only be charged for development proposed in this Place Strategy.
+The SCA covers all 3 phases of Council's Structure Plan, meaning that \$37.3 million in SIC funding is the total revenue to be collected across this broader precinct area.
+At this point, SIC contributions will only be charged for development proposed in this Place Strategy.

-New development within phases 2 and 3 would only be charged a SIC contribution rate after these later phases have been rezoned.
+Future development within phases 2 and 3 of Council's Structure Plan will only be charged a SIC contribution rate after these later phases have been rezoned.
 Timing will depend on further transport upgrades.